 ‘Dude, don’t die here!’ shouted N.

 “Baba, you are down already.
-This weather and that long journey has messed you up properly.
-On-top of that tho you are smoking.
+This weather and that long journey have messed you up properly.
+On top of that tho you are smoking.
 You aren’t getting better from this.”
 N annoyingly cribbed on.

 “O’ hero, my ass is frozen.
 We are heading to the hotel, are you coming kya?” asked N shaking Him out of his train of thought.

 “Are you guys sure?
 I mean this place might get happening if we hang around for a bit.”
 He asked as he took aim and peered into the viewfinder.
 The runners had disappeared, the street was once again empty and only the lights remained.
 He clicked a picture and turned around as he hadn’t heard N reply to him.

 They were walking already.

 ‘Fuck it.
 Might as well recharge the batteries.’
 He said to himself as he sprinted to catch up with D and N.

 Click the picture on the left to go to the previous chapter.

 Click the picture on the right to go to the next chapter.